Local Invariant Structures in the Dynamics of Capillary Water Jet: Paralinearization of the Full System

-To end this section, we will diagonalize the paralinearized system~\eqref{EQ_PL_Spl} for high and low frequencies separately.
-Namely, we will make a change of unknowns to transform the principal symbol matrix
+To end this section, we will diagonalize the paralinearized system~\eqref{EQ_PL_Spl} for high frequencies.
+Namely, we will make a change of unknowns to transform the principal symbol matrix (see (\ref{LEQ(0,0)}))

 into a skew-symmetric one at principal and subprincipal levels.
 This procedure is standard in the energy estimate of water waves (see for instance~\cite{ABZ2011,ABZ2014} and also~\cite{HK2023,Yang2024}).
-The main difference with these works is that we need to consider an extra low order term $\rho^{-2}$ to maintain the quadratic structure of the remainders.
-Note that, since we stay in high frequencies, by choosing
+The main difference here with these works is that we need to consider an extra low order term $\rho^{-2}$ to maintain the quadratic structure of the remainders.

-the symbol $h-\rho^{-2}$ is still elliptic of order $2$, allowing us to make a similar change of unknowns as in previous works~\cite{HK2023,Yang2024}.